CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 Attempting to access an index outside of the array, returns the value undefined.

 #### What is the “finally” block, and how would you use it?
-**The try statement** allows you to define a block of code to be tested for errors while it is being executed.
+**The try statement** allows you to define a block of code to be tested for errors while it is being executed.<br />
-**The catch statement** allows you to define a block of code to be executed, if an error occurs in the try block.
+**The catch statement** allows you to define a block of code to be executed, if an error occurs in the try block.<br />
-**The finally statement** lets you execute code, after try and catch, regardless of the result.
+**The finally statement** lets you execute code, after try and catch, regardless of the result.<br />

 The catch and finally statements are both optional, but you need to use one of them (if not both) while using the try statement.